If you have made till the call letter for the interview, half the work is done.

 A precision approach that is offset from the runway is known as Localizer Type Directional Aid, it may have Ground Speed.

 11. How your current boss would like to describe you?

 He describes my qualities as a dedicated team player who always looks to make a difference.

 12. In your opinion what qualities make a good pilot?

-A good pilot takes his or her job serious and is a good risk evaluator not a risk taker.
+A good pilot takes his or her job seriously and is a good risk evaluator, not a risk-taker.
 He is one who consistently carries his able attributes as his personal baggage on each & every flight.

 13. What was your motto behind becoming a pilot?

 Try listing the reasons behind you becoming a pilot beforehand and cite 2-3 most strong of them.

 14. What lesson have you achieved from mistakes from your pilot job?